 We all know the warning signs.
 We all know what to do.
 Yet, sometimes, it is only in retrospect that we can spot an unregulated financial adviser taking advantage.
-As we touched on above, many of the fraudsters do move with the times, keep up-to-date with investment ideas and can effectively blind you with science and detail.
+As discussed above, many pension scammers move with the times, keep up-to-date with investment ideas, and effectively blind you with science and detail.

 Promises of high returns

-While we all want to increase the returns on our pension assets to make life more comfortable in retirement, we also know unfeasible high returns when we see them.
-Even if these investment opportunities did exist, they often lack regulatory protection and involve undue risk - start alarm bells ringing!
+We all want to increase the returns on our pension assets to make life more comfortable in retirement.
+But we should also know unfeasible high returns when we see them.
+Even if these investment opportunities exist, they often lack regulatory protection and involve undue risk.
+So start the alarm bells ringing!
 Pension savers should remember that investment scams often promise you the moon and the stars.

 Cashing your pension early

 As the UK government continues to push back the age at which the state pension is paid, cashing in your private pension early can be a desirable option.
-The truth is, unless you have a life-threatening medical condition, there is no way to cash in your pension fund assets early without, at best, taking a huge tax hit.
+The truth is, unless you have a life-threatening medical condition, there is no way to cash in your pension fund assets early without, at best, taking a huge tax hit with your retirement savings.

 Pressure selling tactics

 Unfortunately, while one of the most common warning signs of a pension scam, time-related selling tactics still work.
-This is an unregulated financial advisers’ way of rushing you, putting you under pressure and getting you to sign on the dotted line.
-Once you have signed on the dotted line, things can very quickly begin to unravel.
-When in doubt, take a step back, take a time out – if the deals aren't there when you return, were they ever there?
+Time-limited offers are an unregulated financial advisers' way of rushing you, putting you under pressure and getting you to sign on the dotted line.
+Once you have signed on the dotted line, things can quickly unravel.
+When in doubt, take a step back, take a time out.
+If the deals aren't there when you return, were they ever there?